JuliaGizmos/GtkReactive.jl/README.md

 ![Imgur](http://i.imgur.com/1MiynXf.png)

-Using `Immerse` directly is also in the design (though currently there is an issue)
+Using `Immerse` directly is also possible:

 ```
 using GtkInteract, Immerse